 Compliance and standards

-Longfellow-zk is designed to work with mdoc/mDL documents, enabling zero-knowledge presentation and selective disclosure of credentials stored in mobile driver licenses used in the USA (currently, with additional features to be added).
+Longfellow-zk is designed to work with MDOC/mdl documents, enabling zero-knowledge presentation and the selective disclosure of credentials stored in mobile driver licenses used in the USA (with additional features to be added).

 It also complies with the eIDAS 2.0 specification in Europe, which mandates support for the MDOC format in European Digital Identity wallets, issuers, and relying parties.
-Also worth noting that the authors are already working on a circuit that can parse and verify JWT, but not SD-JWT, which would be a waste of time, and I wholeheartedly agree with them about it.
+It is also worth noting that the authors are already working on a circuit that can parse and verify JWT, but not SD-JWT, which would be a waste of time, and I wholeheartedly agree with them on this point.

 The lab tests I've verified demonstrate support for the two following credential document formats: